JesusR-91/Weather-app/README.md

 Small project developed with React (connecting to a weather api) and Docker.

-You can run the project locally using the following code string:
+You can run the project locally using the following:

 To install all the modules:
 - npm install